 Conclusion

-Understanding how banks calculate interest on savings accounts and fixed deposits empowers you to make more informed financial decisions.
+Understanding how banks calculate interest on savings accounts and fixed deposits helps in understanding how interest is calculated to make more informed financial decisions.
 While savings accounts offer flexibility and daily interest accrual, FDs provide better returns over a locked period using compound interest.

 Interest formulas, payout frequencies, and applicable tax rules can impact actual earnings.
 Knowing these details lets you optimise savings and align them with your goals.
 Whether you’re looking to park emergency funds or earn a fixed return, knowing how interest works is the first step toward efficient money management.